+We are heading back to our roots and melding our passions!
 Growing out of our love for repurposing collectibles and creating, we are excited to be on this adventure.
-We enjoy customizing and executing event designs and are glad to offer this collection of decor favorites for your next special event.
+Sue loves to find unique items and give them a new home.
+While, Emily enjoys planning, customizing and executing event designs.
 The history of remakethat begins in Wisconsin (see below), but today Colorado is our home, and Grand County is where we enjoy hiking, skiing and camping.
-Grand County has many wonderful event venues, so it was a natural extension of our love for the area that remakethat would find a new home in Winter Park!
+We are looking forward to our monthly sales and making wedding dreams come true.

 remakethat History Starts in Wisconsin